CentaurusInfra/mizar/docs/design/dft.md

 The packet progresses from source to destination as follows:

 1. FWD receives a packet from source
-2. FWD lookup the packet's flow entry in its flow f-map (cached)
+2. FWD looks up the packet's flow entry in its flow f-map (cached)
     1. If an entry exists, FWD rewrites the packet's header according to the flow-entry and bounce the packet back for transmission to its destination.